yetanotherchris/NeuralNetwork/README.md

 NeuralNetwork
 =============

-A C# implementation of a Rosenblatt Peceptron,  (a simple neural network).
+A C# implementation of an MCP Neuron and Rosenblatt Peceptron, plus a simple neural network.

 ###Background